 Burn stroke length can alter the color of the burn results.

 All of these patches of color were created with the same pen tip and heat setting as the previous two demonstrations.
-Why the color changes has to do with the amount of time the pen tip is in contact with the wood.

 With the really short burn strokes, the tip isn’t in contact with the wood for very long.
 Plus, the time from when I lift the pen tip and set it back down to start another burn stroke is very short.
 This combination means that the heat is building up on the pen tip and this produces darker burn results.
+I tend to use this method when I need a really dark burn result in a small area.

-As you can see from the picture, a wide range of color can be created by just altering the length of the burn stroke.
 Would I use this method to create dark burns in a large area?
 No. It would take too long.
 Instead, this is a method I use when working in small areas that need to be dark.

 METHOD 4 – PRESS AND PAUSE